CMPUT355HexPlayer/SudokuSolver/README.md

 #About

-Solver: The program will scan each cell at first and only if there exists one possibility , it will insert that number.
+The Solver: The program will scan each cell at first and only if there exists one possibility , it will insert that number.
 The program will continue doing this until the puzzle gets stuck.
 The program then runs a backtracking DFS search to try out the possibilities and eliminates those that do not work along with its children.

 Our primary aim was for code readability and simplicity over a competitive running time, although this program can solve a Sudoku puzzle in ~0.2s on average.